 The designee shall maintain systems are such as DME, ILS, MMLS, MPN-23, UPS, RCSU-2238, TACAN, TRN-44, VOR, MARK IVB, RSI/RCI or equivalent monitoring equipment, FMQ-19, FMQ-23.

 Education: High School diploma or GED.
+Relevant Associate's degree preferred.
 Formal electronics training such as: military technical training school, vocational college, and/or a four (4) year electronics apprentice program with experience in electronics equipment the technician will maintain.

 Minimum IAT Level II certification; IP fundamentals.
 4 years of practical experience with equipment the technician will maintain and oversee.